 Section 4 of the Statute provides that to be enforceable in England and Wales, a contract of guarantee must be evidenced by some form of written memorandum or note of the contract signed by the party against whom the claim is to be made.
-The note or memorandum evidencing the guarantee obligation does not need to be in any special form but must set out all the material terms of the guarantee and, crucially, must be signed by the guarantor or by its agent.
-'Guarantee' in this context means a 'true' guarantee where the guarantee as secondary obligor, as the primary liability remains with the principal debtor, as opposed to 'on demand' guarantees or indemnities (where primary liability is imposed on the party undertaking the obligation).
+The note or memorandum evidencing the guarantee obligation does not need to be in any special form but must set out all the material terms of the guarantee and, crucially, must be signed by the guaranter or by its agent.
+'Guarantee' in this context means a 'true' guarantee where the guarantor acts as secondary obligor, as the primary liability remains with the principal debtor, as opposed to 'on demand' guarantees or indemnities (where primary liability is imposed on the party undertaking the obligation).

-The above statutory requirements can be fulfilled by guarantees being issued via electronic communication as the courts will uphold accepted contemporary business practice (such as issue of guarantees by SWIFT) and the use of electronic signatures to satisfy the requirements of the Statute for a guarantee to be 'in writing' and 'signed' (see Mehta v J Pereira Fernandes SA [2006] EWHC 813 (Ch), WS Tankship BV v Kwangju Bank [2011] EWHC 3103 (Comm) and Golden Ocean Group Limited v Salgaocar Mining Industries Pvt Ltd and another [2012] EWCA Civ 265).
+The above statutory requirements can be fulfilled by guarantees being issued via electronic communication as the courts will uphold accepted contemporary business practice (such as issue of guarantees by SWIFT) and the use of electronic signatures to satisfy the requirements of the Statute for a guarantee to be 'in writing' and 'signed' (see Mehta v J Pereira Fernandes SA [2006] EWHC 813 (Ch), WS Tankship BV v Kwangju Bank [2011] EWHC 813 (Ch), WS Tankship BV v Kwangju Bank [2011] EWHC 810 (Comm) and <a href="Golden Ocean Group Limited v Salgaocar Mining Industries Pvt Ltd and an other [2012] EWCA Civ 265).